CimberFlae/Maze/README.md

 A Python Library for Maze Generation &amp; Solving

 ## Testing
-To execute the tests, run `python3 TestFile.py` where `TestFile` is the name of the file containing tests.
+To execute the tests, run `python3 test/Tests.py` in the root directory